 Webster Springs is a tiny town located in the state of West Virginia.
 With a population of 689 people and just one neighborhood, Webster Springs is the 173rd largest community in West Virginia.

-When you are in Webster Springs, you'll notice that it is more blue-collar than most other communities in America.
-42.34% of Webster Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Webster Springs is a town of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Webster Springs who work in office and administrative support (14.52%), management occupations (12.10%), and teaching (8.06%).
+Because occupations involving physical labor dominate the local economy, Webster Springs is generally considered to be a blue-collar town.
+39.10% of the Webster Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Webster Springs is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Webster Springs who work in office and administrative support (15.04%), management occupations (12.03%), and teaching (9.02%).

 As is often the case in a small town, Webster Springs doesn't have a public transportation system that people use for their commute.

-The per capita income in Webster Springs in 2022 was $18,581, which is low income relative to West Virginia and the nation.
-This equates to an annual income of $74,324 for a family of four.
+The per capita income in Webster Springs in 2022 was $21,713, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
+This equates to an annual income of $86,852 for a family of four.
 However, Webster Springs contains both very wealthy and poor people as well.
-Webster Springs also has one of the higher rates of people living in poverty in the nation, with 34.13% of its population below the federal poverty line.

 The people who call Webster Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webster Springs residents report their race to be White.
-Important ancestries of people in Webster Springs include Irish, English, German, Italian, and Scots-Irish.
+Important ancestries of people in Webster Springs include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Webster Springs is English.
 Other important languages spoken here include Italian and Spanish.